mtfultz/snakeGame/README.md

 # snakeGame
-basic Snake game built with JavaScript
+basic snake game built with JavaScript use 'wasd' to move around